Om-minfy/git-assignment-3/README.md

    ![Screenshot (6)](https://github.com/user-attachments/assets/da6285e3-5d15-4931-a31c-2329fbf04641)

 ## 2. Brief explanation of how the conflict was resolved

-   a.
-Both branches changed the same file (index.html) in different ways.
+- Both branches changed the same file `index.html` in different ways.
-   b.
-Feature branch added the styling and updated paragraph
+- The `feature` branch added styling and updated the paragraph.
-   c.
-Add-content branch updated the paragraph
+- The `add-content` branch updated the paragraph with different content.
-   d.
-When merging, Git showed a conflict because of these changes.
+- When merging, Git showed a conflict because both modified the same section.
-   e.
-I opened the file and kept both the styling and the new content.
+- I opened the file and manually kept both the styling and the content changes.
-   f.
-Then I saved the file, committed the changes, and completed the merge successfully.
+- Then I saved the file, committed the resolved version, and completed the merge successfully.